The Mark Cuban & HyConn Saga: Business Lessons in Firehoses and Fiascos

 Things to Sleep On from Cuban’s Investment Style:

-Cuban values founders who are passionate and adaptable, but a strong product-market fit is equally necessary.
+Cuban values founders who are passionate and adaptable, but a strong product-market fit is equally essential. - Understand the Market:

 Cuban often advises startups to adjust their models answering market feedback.